 It’s easier for avoidants to get closer if there’s a shared task in between.
 In experiments, when avoidants were distracted by another task, their ability to repress lessened and their true attachments and feelings were more able to surface.
 For example, intimacy while cooking dinner and eating together is easier than sitting on a couch and hugging without doing nothing.
 So use the distraction technique of doing activities together to make it easier to get close to your partner and access their loving feelings.

 "Researchers distracted the avoidants by giving them another task to perform - like solving a puzzle or responding to another cue - while a word recognition task was going on.
 In these situations, the avoidants reacted to words related to their own attachment worries ("separation," "loss," "death") just as quickly as other people did.
 Distracted by another task their ability to repress lessened and their true attachment feelings and concerns were able to surface"

 - Attached by Levin and Heller

-3. Avoid the pursuer-distancer dynamic, and affirm each other's way of doing things
+3. Avoid the pursuer-distance dynamic, affirm each other's way of doing things

 It's easy and common to slip into this familiar pattern.
 When problems arise there is very often one partner who falls into the role of distancer and the other of pursuer.
-Check out this article on how to fix it.
+Check out this and this on how to fix it.